sefeoglu/sefeoglu/README.md

-### Hi there  I am Sefika 👋
+### Hi there,  I am Sefika 👋
 ---
-I am a Data Science master's student at University of Potsdam.Before that, I received my Bachelor's Degree in Computer Engineering from Ege Universiy in 2015.
+I am a Data Science master's student at University of Potsdam.
+Before that, I received my Bachelor's Degree in Computer Engineering from Ege Universiy in 2015.
 I also worked as a software engineer after graduation in Istanbul.
 My interests are robotics, model based rl, adversarial training, robustness, cognitive science, knowledge graphs, and ontology engineering :)